peter88213/nvhelp-en/source/file_menu.rst

 Empty project
    -  This will close the current project and create a blank project.
-   -  A file select dialog asks for the new project’s file name (novelibre v1.4+).
+   -  A file select dialog asks for the new project’s file name.
       If you cancel the dialog, you can select the file name later when saving the project.

 Create from ODT…
    -  This will close the current project and open a file dialog asking for an ODT document to create the new projec from.
    -  The newly created project is saved automatically in the same directory as the ODT document, using its file name and the extension *.novx*.